 Google may not have a spotlessly clean reputation when it comes to privacy, but Android 12 does find the tech giant going a long way to making the Pixel and other Android devices more private.
 In particular, Android 12 expands the range of privacy controls available to users, who can now even switch off microphone and cameras access globally (meaning no apps can use them).

 One other thing you can now do is go to the new Privacy Dashboard to check all of your permissions.
 Go to Settings > Privacy > Privacy dashboard to see which apps have been given which permissions.
 If you're using a Samsung Galaxy, Privacy Dashboard will be called Permission Usage History, so look out for that in Settings > Privacy instead.

 Here's how to add microphone and camera access controls directly to your Quick Settings.

-Step 1: Swipe down from the top of the home screen to reveal the Quick Settings menu.
+Step 1: Swipe down from the top of the home screen to reveal the Quick settings menu.
 The swipe down again to reveal the edit button (it looks like a pencil).
-Tap on it.
+Select it.

 Isn't it annoying when you're lying in bed, looking at your phone, and its screen's orientation keeps changing?
 Well, Android 12 has introduced a nifty new feature that uses AI and facial recognition to detect when it should and shouldn't change the display's orientation.
 This saves you from having to lock the orientation one way or the other, which implies that you'll also have to unlock it again when you want to return to normal.